alicolville/Weight-Tracker/readme.txt

 = 7.0.1 =

+* Improvement: Added filter to allow a custom section to be inserted into user record.
 * Bug fix: Fixed issue with "Warning: Invalid argument supplied for foreach()" in Awards

 = 7.0 =